kevinslin/seed-xkcd/vault/xkcd.620-wings.md

 ---
 ![Please do not try any of this and die or get arrested.](https://imgs.xkcd.com/comics/wings.png)
 > "[Wings](https://xkcd.com/620/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Please do not try any of this and die or get arrested.